-Extreme weather conditions impacting demand for our services or our ability to perform those services Natural disasters, such as hurricanes, can have a direct impact in our FirstService Residential and FirstService Brands operations.
-These events damage property, which require various services that our companies offer, such as restoration and large-scale landscaping.
+Extreme weather conditions impacting demand for our services or our ability to perform those services

+Natural disasters, such as hurricanes, can have a direct impact in our FirstService Residential and FirstService Brands operations.
+These events damage property, which require various services that our companies offer, such as restoration.
 They may also harm our employees, facilities and franchisees, resulting in an inability to serve clients and generate revenues.